aarongustafson/aaron-gustafson.com/src/posts/2016-03-16-an-event-apart-nashville-2016-day-one.md

 All in all, day one was a blast.
 As always, Jeffrey, Eric, [Toby](https://www.linkedin.com/in/toby-malina-6247a028), and [Marci](http://www.escapadeproductions.com/) do an awesome job programming their events.
 I’m really bummed I could not stick around to see [Val](http://valhead.com/), [Jason](https://twitter.com/grigs), [Krystal](http://www.kryshiggins.com/), [Eric](http://meyerweb.com/), [Kristina](http://braintraffic.com/), and [Cameron](http://cameronmoll.com/) rock it out though.
 I’m sure it was amazing.

 You can check out attendees thoughts from the event by [searching Twitter using the #aeansh hashtag](https://twitter.com/search?q=%23aeansh&src=typd).
-I’ve [collected reactions to my talk on Storify](https://storify.com/AaronGustafson/reactions-and-takeaways-from-my-aeansh-talk) for posterity as well.